067prabhat/Facial/README.md

 Additionally, the project features:

-### Dynamic Quotes: Based on detected facial expressions, different motivational or funny quotes are displayed in real-time.

 ### Bootstrap Styling: The entire application UI is styled using Bootstrap 5 for responsiveness and modern design aesthetics.